hughdingb58/deposit_size_prediction/readme.md

 The full analysis is done in a single Jupyter notebook for clarity and ease of use.
 You will need to have an installation of Jupyter and Python >= 3.

+## FRED API key

+Please create a file called **fred_api_key.txt** and enter your FRED API key in the first line.
+This file will be read in the Jupyter notebook.

 ## Required libraries

 The following libraries are required: